How to Redact Documents Properly

 The Process of Document Redaction

 If you’ve used a manual document redaction tool before, you will more than likely know how to use the manual redaction feature in almost every document redaction tool out there.
 The saving grace of document redaction is its AI capabilities.
-Some redaction software will give you the option to select an AI automatic redaction feature (display a screenshot of ours for pdf redaction) to allow the AI to run through the entire document and pinpoint all of the Personal Identifiable Information (PII) that is in your document to redact.
+Some redaction software will give you the option to select an AI automatic redaction feature to allow the AI to run through the entire document and pinpoint all of the Personal Identifiable Information (PII) that is in your document to redact.
 To the end user, it’s just a click of a button, but do you ever wonder how it is able to read and know that the words highlighted are actually PII?

 To Start Redacting